 CoAlt: DLM for English Language Arts and Mathematics

-The DLM year-end assessment model is used for English language arts (ELA) and mathematics.
-Colorado students who are eligible for the CoAlt: DLM assessments are assessed in ELA and math using an online, computer-based system.
+The DLM year-end assessment model is used for English language arts and mathematics.
+Colorado students who are eligible for the CoAlt: DLM assessments are assessed using an online, computer-based system.
 Multiple accessibility features and supports, including teacher administered testlets, are available to assist students in accessing the computer-based test.

 The DLM system also provides instructionally embedded assessments.
 Districts may decide if they wish to open instructionally embedded DLM assessments to their teachers and students.
 Only the scores from the end-of-year window are used for accountability.

 CoAlt: DLM Blueprints

 English language arts and mathematics blueprints provide educators with specific guidance for individualized instruction and assessment.
 The blueprints inform the structure and list the content area standards available for assessment.

 DLM uses nodes that represent academic skills at different levels of cognitive complexity to create assessments that are accessible to a broad range of students.
-Additional information on specific nodes and their linkage level skills can be found on the following pages.
+Additional information on specific nodes and their linkage level skills are found on the following pages: